Austinville Landcare Group

 The community concentrated on Staghorn Park for 10 years.
-It is now a beautiful natural place that also hosts our annual community cricket match.
+It is now a beautiful natural place that hosts our annual Anzac Day community cricket match.

 For the last 4 years we have been working at the more remote Cox’s reserve.
-It is also rapidly transforming from degraded creek line to beautiful forest area.
+It is also rapidly transforming from degraded creek line into beautiful forest area.

-The use of grants to fund contractors has also been maintained and in 2016 we started a massive project that starting restoring the critically endangered lowland rainforest along the creek from Cox’s south to the Springbrook Cliffs, a distance of 7 kilometers!
-This rainforest has a host of rare and endangered species as illustrated by this collage of photos.
+The use of grants to fund contractors has also been maintained and in 2016 we started a massive project that starting restoring the critically endangered lowland rainforest along the creek from Cox’s south to the Springbrook Cliffs, a distance of 7 kilometres!
+This rainforest has a host of rare and endangered species as illustrated by this collage of photos

 An environmental booklet with information on how to identify common weeds found on the Gold Coast and appropriate weed control and removal methods is available to download here: